tzvetkov75/blog/source/_posts/docker-honeypot.md

 ## Importance of honey pots

-Assume the attacker scans 20 online host in the network, but 10 of them are honey pots.
-There is 50% of chance to be sensored assuming the simplified scenario.
-The more the honey pot is close to really to server and data the bigger the chance to attract an attacker.
+Assume a hacker scans and attacks 20 online host in the network, but 10 of them are honey pots.
+There is 50% of chance to be sensored in simplified scenario.
+The more a honey pot is close to real server, the bigger the chance to attract an attacker.

 ## Intranet is important

 Major part of the attacks are coming from insider, so intranet must also have honey post.
-Important for this is to be keeped as secret as possible.
+Important for this is to be keept as secret as possible.

 ## Poorly isolated honey pots lead to compromise of the hole network.